Dirty streaming documentary flawed.

 She added that Google is the world’s largest purchaser of renewable power, meeting its requirements through power purchase agreements; direct contracts with renewable generators that create additional utility-scale renewable capacity.

-The documentary made some points regarding the disconnect in the business, as well as the high concentration of data centres in Northern Virginia.
+The documentary made some points regarding the disconnect in the business, as well as the high concentration of data centers in Northern Virginia.